Need to outline taxes in your document, or show your prospect how much they’re saving? This article can help you out.

 Once complete, you can select anywhere outside the menu.
 Your tax/discount will be shown in the footer, along with the subtotal and the newly calculated grand total:

-Select the pricing table and expand the summary options menu, found to the left of the table:
+Either Select the pricing table and expand the Summary options menu, found to the left of the table:

 or click the tax or discount label in your pricing table, and then click Tax or Discount respectively: